ovidiuch/jobs-done/README.md

 ## Motivation

-This app is built on Cal Newport's **shutdown ritual** concept from his book Deep Work.
+Jobs Done! is built on Cal Newport's **shutdown ritual** concept from his book "Deep Work".

 The need for a shutdown ritual comes from the following (oversimplified) reasoning:

 1. Deep focus is invaluable for producing great work
 2. We can only sustain deep focus for a limited amount of hours per day
-3. To be able to focus deeply consistently our mind requires rest (ie. complete disconnect from work) between working sessions
+3. To be able to focus deeply consistently, our mind requires rest (ie. complete disconnect from work) between working sessions

 > The app name is inspired by the loyal [Peasant](https://www.youtube.com/watch?v=5r06heQ5HsI)